-21.0 JOB REDESIGN
+224.0 JOB REDESIGN

-- 21.1 The University will utilise job redesign, consistent with other provisions of this Agreement, so as to: - (i) fully utilise staff members' potential and enhance their skills, knowledge and career opportunities, subject to University needs, and consistent with the University of Newcastle Classification Descriptors Schedule 3 of this Agreement; - (ii) promote job security and not diminish work value, conditions or level; - (iii) provide the flexibility necessary for the University to achieve its strategic objectives. - 21.2 The University will provide training and development programs for staff in support of job redesign where necessary. - 21.3 Where a position is redesigned the position may need to be evaluated to ensure correct classification. - 21.4 If a staff member is dissatisfied with the outcome of the job redesign process, the staff member may raise their concerns with the Director, People and Workforce Strategy, who will investigate and make a recommendation to the relevant Deputy Vice-Chancellor or Chief Operating Officer for determination to resolve the matter.
+- 224.1 The University will utilise job redesign, consistent with other provisions of this Agreement, so as to: - (i) fully utilise staff members' potential and enhance their skills, knowledge and career opportunities, subject to University needs, and consistent with the University of Newcastle Classification Descriptors Schedule 3 of this Agreement; - (ii) promote job security and not diminish work value, conditions or level; - (iii) provide the flexibility necessary for the University to achieve its strategic objectives. - 242.2 The University will provide training and development programs for staff in support of job redesign where necessary. - 242.3 Where a position is redesigned the position may need to be evaluated to ensure correct classification. - 242.4 If a staff member is dissatisfied with the outcome of the job redesign process, the staff member may raise their concerns with the Director, People and Workforce Strategy, who will investigate and make a recommendation to the relevant Deputy Vice-Chancellor or Chief Operating Officer for determination to resolve the matter.

-22.0 REDEPLOYMENT AND REDUNDANCY
+223.0 REDEPLOYMENT AND REDUNDANCY

-22.1 Voluntary Separation
+23.1 Voluntary Separation

-- 22.1.1 Where a position is no longer required the incumbent may become a detached staff member.
-The detached staff member will be notified in writing as soon as possible. - 22.1.2 The staff member will have a period of 4 weeks from the date of the notice in Clause 22.1.1 within which to elect to do one of the following: - (i) accept a separation package, to be taken up within a period of 2 weeks, comprising: - (a) 26 weeks salary; plus - (b) 2 weeks salary for each completed year of service at the University up to a combined maximum of 52 weeks; and
+- 23.1.1 The University will ensure: - (i) fair and objective criteria are used to identify positions that are no longer required and staff members who are excess; and - (ii) fair process is observed. - 23.1.24 Where a position is no longer required the incumbent may become a detached staff member.
+The detached staff member will be notified in writing as soon as possible. - 23.1.23 The staff member will have a period of 4 weeks from the date of the notice in Clause 23.1.24 within which to elect to do one of the following: - (i) accept a separation package, to be taken up within a period of 2 weeks, comprising: - (a) 26 weeks salary; plus - (b) 2 weeks salary for each completed year of service at the University up to a combined maximum of 52 weeks: and - (c) a 10% loading on the above combined total; and - (d) statutory entitlements; or - (ii) seek redeployment within the University and remain as a detached staff member for a period of up to 26 weeks.
+The date of commencement of the 26 week period is the

-- (c) a 10% loading on the above combined total; and - (d) statutory entitlements; or - (ii) seek redeployment within the University and remain as a detached staff member for a period of up to 26 weeks.
-The date of commencement of the 26 week period is the date of notification of becoming a detached staff member.
-The staff member will be provided with support as described in Clause 22.2.
-The staff member will not be eligible for the career transition support described in Clause 22.3; or - (iii) seek employment outside the University and remain as a detached staff member for a period of up to 8 weeks.
+- date of notification of becoming a detached staff member.
+The staff member will be provided with support as described in Clause 23.2.
+The staff member will not be eligible for the career transition-development support described in Clause 23.3; or - (iii) seek employment outside the University and remain as a detached staff member for a period of up to 8 weeks.
 The date of commencement of the 8 week period is the date of notification of becoming a detached staff member.
-The staff member will be provided with support, including career transition support described in Clause 22.3. - 22.1.3 If the staff member has not taken one of the options outlined in Clause 22.1.2 above they will be deemed to have chosen the option in Clause 22.1.2 (ii).
+The staff member will be provided with support, including career transition supportan externally sourced career development program as described in Clause 23.3. - 23.1.34 If the staff member has not taken one of the options outlined in Clause 23.1.32 above they will be deemed to have chosen the option in Clause 23.1.32 (ii).

-22.2 Redeployment within the University [Option in Clause 22.1.2(ii)]
+23.2 Redeployment within the University [Option in Clause 23.1.32 (ii)]